HolyStarGazer/discord-galaxy-bot/README.md

 ### Commands not appearing?
 - Make sure you ran `node deploy-commands.js`
 - For instant updates, set `DISCORD_GUILD_ID` in `.env`
+- Use `--force` flag to redeploy all comands
 - Wait up to 1 hour for global commands to propagate

 ### Database errors on startup